Brian-Lookabaugh/Portfolio-Website/README.md

 - Describe this Project

 ## Project 2: Predicting When NGOs Contribute to Post-Conflict Violence with R
+- This Project is Not Currently Completed
 - Describe this Project
-- Project Under Construction

 ## Project 3: Assessing the Effectiveness of NGO Peacebuilding Efforts with Python
+- This Project is Not Currently Completed
 - Describe this Project
-- Project Under Construction

-## Project 4: Social Network Analysis of Internatioanl Rebel Group Ties with R
+## Project 4: Social Network Analysis of International Rebel Group Ties with R
+- This Project is Not Currently Completed
 - Describe this Project
-- Project Under Construction

 ## Helpful Data Science Materials
 ### The Following Projects Are Under Construction